stgoos/wp-plugin-customisations/README.md

 # WordPress Plugin Customisations
-In this repository you can find my customisations to WordPress plugins.
+In this repository you can find my customisations for WordPress plugins.

 ### YOP POLL (Pro)